ronanchris/session-continuity-kit-ronan-v3/CONTRIBUTING.md

 I want to contribute to this Session Continuity AI Collaboration System.
 Can you help me:

 1. Understand the 16-template framework and how it works
-2. Show me the breakthrough innovations like meta-collaboration intelligence
+2. Show me the innovations like meta-collaboration intelligence
 3. Help me test the HTML trigger system and AI interview experience
 4. Guide me through the session continuity methodology
 5. Walk me through making my first contribution to improve the framework